Universal Multilayer Network Exploration by Random Walk with Restart: Results

-We next computed a consensus Similarity matrix for each type of node with a normalized euclidean norm of each individual Similarity matrix (equation [18]).
+We next computed a consensus Similarity matrix with a normalized euclidean norm of each individual Similarity matrix (equation [18]).

-Where $N$ is the number of multiplex networks.
+where $N$ is the number of multiplex networks.

-The next step, iii) projection of the consensus Similarity matrix into a PCA space, where each dot represents the output scores resulting from a set of parameters (Fig. 4.B).
+The next step is iii) projection of the consensus Similarity matrix into a Principal Component Analysis (PCA) space (Fig. 4b).
+In this PCA space, each dot represents the output scores resulting from a set of parameters.
 Then, iv) clustering (using k-means on the two first principal components) to identify sub-regions containing similar RWR output scores.
-Finally, v) comparing the top-ranked nodes obtained with the set of parameters belonging to each cluster (see supplementary section 4.B for details).
+Finally, v) comparing the top-ranked nodes obtained with the set of parameters belonging to each cluster (Fig 4c., Supplementary Note 5).

-We applied this protocol to evaluate the output scores obtained by MultiXrank on the previously defined biological multilayer network composed of the gene multiplex network and the disease monoplex network, using 124 different combinations of parameters.
-We projected the consensus Similarity matrix into the PCA space and identified 8 clusters (Fig. 4.B).
-We then focused our analyses on the two clusters defined in the bottom left subspace (clusters number 0 and 5, zoom in Fig. 4.B).
-The top-100 ranked gene and disease nodes identified using the sets of parameters inside each of the two clusters are overall similar (Fig 4.C).
-This means that even if the node prioritization can be sensitive to input parameters, we can identify regions of stability on the parameter space.
-Moreover, the protocol allows identifying the source monoplex/multiplex networks generating the variability in the output scores upon changes in the input parameters.
+We applied this protocol to evaluate the output scores obtained by MultiXrank on the previously defined biological multilayer network composed of the gene multiplex network and the disease monoplex network, using 125 different combinations of parameters (Fig. 4, supplementary Fig. S16).
+We projected the consensus Similarity matrix into a PCA space and identified 8 clusters (Fig. 4b).
+To illustrate the behavior inside clusters, we concentrated our analyses on the two clusters defined in the bottom left subspace (clusters number 4 and 6, zoom-in Fig. 4b).
+The top-100 ranked gene and disease nodes inside each of the two clusters are overall similar (Fig. 4c).
+This means that, even if the node prioritization can be sensitive to input parameters, we can identify regions of stability in the parameter space.
+Moreover, the protocol allows identifying the monoplex/multiplex networks that generate most variability in the output scores upon changes in the input parameters.